CaitlinAkaFallen/Game-Box-Art-for-Twitch/README.md

   // 👉 Twitch Username:
   // This is the account you want to fetch stream or game data for.

+ // Update the numbers for  your schedule  in the JavaScript

 // Use Visual Studio Code or other code editors  to put your  HTML,CSS and JavaScript